trinkey/Tick_oaT_Two/README.md

 If there are any *B*O*N*U*S* *F*E*A*T*U*R*E*S or whatever that I may have fogotten about, please tell me and I will try to fix them as soon as I can

 ## KNOWN ISSUES:
 1 - The win backgrounds don't tell the truth: you click to close, not press enter.
+(WILL BE FIXED SOON)

 # Thanks!